 - Exchanging links manually belongs to gray hat SEO

 So what is link exchange anyway?

-Exchanging links with other websites or blog is known as link exchange which is NOT a white hat SEO technique which mostly comes under gray hat SEO technique.
-Many people avoid it for the sake of NOT getting penalized by Google.
+Exchanging links with other websites or blog is known as link exchange which is NOT a white hat SEO technique which mostly comes under gray hat SEO.
+Many people avoid it for the sake of NOT getting penalised by Google.